DaveBenham/VenomModules/README.md

 - light blue = x16 oversampling
 - dark blue = x32 oversampling

 Oversampling is typically not needed for most VCA operations.
 But it may be useful with high frequency audio outputs when clipping and/or non-linear response curves are applied.
-Oversampling is highly recommended if performing ring modulation with a logarithmic response curve.
+Oversampling is highly recommended if performing ring modulation or amplitude modulation with a logarithmic response curve.

 Oversampling uses significant CPU resources, so it is best to use the minimum oversampling value that gives the desired output.